ETCCooperative/etc-coop-website/src/contents/posts/en/2024-09-13-announcing-the-pow-summit-2024-shedule-en/index.md

 ### See Our Top Speakers:

-The bravest and the brightest.
+Among the bravest and the brightest, the following speakers will be featured at the summit.

 **Phill Zimmermann:** The creator of Pretty Good Privacy (PGP) and Cypherpunk pioneer will be talking about civic hygiene, national security, and E2E encryption.